nchah/freebase-triples/README.md

 # Sample MQL Scripts

 Some samples of MQL scripts that I wrote are enclosed as txt files in the mql-queries folder.
+At the time, I queried these MQL scripts against the Freebase API using Python.
+Due to Python requirements, "None" may need to be replaced with "null" in the MQL queries.